 The data are used primarily as a vehicle for disseminating information about Cambridge Early Music and its activities.

-The membership application form and online ticket purchase website specifically ask members to opt in to receiving information from Cambridge Early Music.
+The membership application form, online ticket purchase website and summer schools’ application form specifically ask members to opt in to receiving information from Cambridge Early Music.

 Each electronic newsletter provides the option to unsubscribe.